OpenTechSchool/python-data-intro/core/text-files.md

 Characters also include non-alphanumeric symbols like # or $, or even more exotic symbols like 汉 or Й. Each of these is a single character

-(The last characters in the paragraph above will only appear correctly if your browser is using a font that supports Simplified Chinese and Cyrillic characters.)
+(The last characters in the paragraph above will only appear correctly if your browser is using a font that supports Simplified Chinese and Cyrillic characters, respectively.)

 Symbols in text files can have special meanings, for example Python source code files are a type of plain text file.